Indian shares end four-day rally on inflation worries

 Over the last four sessions, India’s Nifty and Sensex had gained about 3% and 2.5%, respectively, even as domestic coronavirus cases surged.

 Shares of lenders accounted for most of the losses on the benchmark Nifty on Tuesday.
-The Nifty Bank index (.NSEBANK) fell 0.8%, with top private-sector lender HDFC Bank (HDBK.NS) declining 1.2%.
+The Nifty Bank index fell 0.8%, with top private-sector lender HDFC Bank declining 1.2%.

-The Nifty Metal index (.NIFTYMET) dropped 0.9% after a commodity-driven four-day rally to record highs, while IT majors Infosys (INFY.NS) and Tata Consultancy Services (TCS.NS) slipped 0.7% each.
+The Nifty Metal index dropped 0.9% after a commodity-driven four-day rally to record highs, while IT majors Infosys and Tata Consultancy Services slipped 0.7% each.

 ($1 = 73.4850 Indian rupees)